Lattice congruences, fans and Hopf algebras: Introduction

 There is a well-known~\cite{Nonpure II,LRorder,EC1,Tonks} map $\eta$ from permutations to Catalan-objects, which has interesting properties with respect to these polytopes and algebras.
 More precisely, several maps have been studied, related by natural bijections on permutations such as the inverse map, but for the purposes of this introduction, we call all of these maps ``the map $\eta$.''
 In~\cite{Iterated}, Billera and Sturmfels give a realization of the associahedron and the permutohedron such that the normal fan of the permutohedron refines that of the associahedron, and $\eta$ is the inclusion map from maximal normal cones of the permutohedron to maximal normal cones of the associahedron.
 The descent map, mapping a permutation to its descent set, can be realized as the inclusion map from the maximal normal cones of the permutohedron to the maximal normal cones of a combinatorial cube.
 This map factors through $\eta$, giving a triangle of maps relating the permutohedron to the cube, via the associahedron.
 On the algebraic side, the dual maps to this triangle of maps give an embedding of the Hopf algebra of non-commutative symmetric functions as a sub Hopf algebra of the Hopf algebra of planar binary trees, and an embedding of the Hopf algebra of planar binary trees as a sub Hopf algebra of the Malvenuto-Reutenauer Hopf algebra~\cite{LR}.

 The fact that these maps have such nice properties with respect both to polytopes and to algebras demands a unified explanation.
 We provide a unified explanation using lattice congruences.

-A lattice congruence $\Theta$ is an equivalence relation on a lattice $L$ such that the equivalence classes are the fibers of some lattice homomorphism.
-The quotient lattice of $L$ with respect to $\Theta$ is denoted $L/\Theta$.
-The key to the unified explanation is the observation that $\eta$ is a lattice homomorphism from the weak order on $S_n$ to the Tamari lattice, a natural partial order on triangulations, and that the descent map is a lattice homomorphism from $S_n$ to a Boolean algebra.
+The key to the explanation is the observation that $\eta$ is a lattice homomorphism from the weak order on $S_n$ to the Tamari lattice, and that the descent map is a lattice homomorphism from $S_n$ to a Boolean algebra.
 A generalization of this observation about the Tamari lattice is proven in~\cite{Cambrian}, although essentially all the ingredients for proving it for the Tamari lattice were previously obtained in~\cite{Nonpure II}.
 The fact that the descent map is a lattice homomorphism is due to Le Conte de Poly-Barbut~\cite{Barbut}.
-We now summarize our main results, leaving precise definitions for later sections as much as possible.

-A {\em hyperplane arrangement} $\A$ in $\reals^d$ is a collection of {\em hyperplanes}, that is, $(d-1)$-dimensional subspaces.
-The closures of the connected components of $\reals^d-\cup\A$ are called {\em regions}.
-A {\em Coxeter arrangement} $\A$ is the set of reflecting hyperplanes of a finite Coxeter group, that is, a finite group $W$ generated by Euclidean reflections.
-The group elements correspond naturally to the regions of $\A$.
-The regions of $\A$ together with their faces define a complete fan $\F$ of convex cones.
-The symmetric group $S_n$ is in particular a Coxeter group.
-The symbol $W$ will stand for the Coxeter group equipped with the {\em weak order}, which has a purely combinatorial definition, or which can be defined geometrically in terms of the Coxeter arrangement $\A$.
-This partial order is a lattice~\cite{orderings}.